samredai/SSetegne-NFL-Big-Data-Bowl-Submission/README.md

 plt.show()
 ```

 Here's a look at the plot.
 As you can see, the measurements of error decreases and then levels off.
-A k-value of 23 seems to be the point where increasing the k-value doesn't provide any more accuracy so let's go with that.
+A k-value of 23 seems to be the point where increasing the k-value doesn't provide any more accuracy, so let's go with that.

 ![KNN Error Graph](https://github.com/samsetegne/SSetegne-NFL-Big-Data-Bowl-Submission/blob/master/images/knn_error_graph.png)